Welcome

 Preparing to Help Erwin's Homeless Community

-Centenary Projects Underway for Winter 2025
+Centenary Projects Underway

 Sleeping Mats

 These projects are still active!
 Pastor Linda will continue to cut and crochet bags.
-Additional "bag cut days" will be scheduled soon.
+Additional "bag cut days" will be scheduled.
 If you can help, please let her know.
 And actually, some needs are being met by serving the flood community as we currently have an abundance of resources to distribute to those in need.

 United Women in Faith (UWIF) will continue to collect plastic grocery bags which will be transformed into sleeping mats for our homeless neighbors.